 There are advantages and disadvantages to each of our designs.
 The regression discontinuity design compares a refugee treatment group to a refugee control group, but it can only use information from a short window around the reform.
 Moreover, there is a worry that after the reform placements were less random, since refugees might be able to choose their placement location before quotas were filled.
-The difference-indifference design and duration models allow us to use a longer time period, but require that refugees and non-refugee immigrants respond to economic shocks in a similar way.
+The differencein-differences design and duration models allow us to use a longer time period, but require that refugees and non-refugee immigrants respond to macroeconomic shocks in a comparable way.
 This assumption is needed in order for us to control for the gradual tightening of immigration restrictions over that time period as well as other economic factors that could have similar impacts on refugees and non-refugee immigrants.
+Relying on the same sample, controls, and identifying assumptions as the difference-in-differences design, our duration model estimation produces hazard and survival rates around half as large as the differencein-differences estimates.
+In terms of the design, the duration model is appealing because (i) it is fitting to think of the likelihood of leaving one's location as a hazard rate conditional on the duration of stay, which sets time as the state variable, (ii) it has a built-in capacity to take into account that errors are serially correlated, which is relevant since unobserved variables matter for who decides to stay in a location.
+On the other hand, because many immigrants have left their placement locations by the end of our sample, the hazard estimates for that period are likely to be noisy.
 In practice we find that the different designs, each relying on a different set of assumptions, deliver comparable results.